 A healthy flow of bile helps rid the liver of waste, prevents the formation of gallstones and emulsifies lipids, breaking down fats into smaller molecules for absorption and processing in the small intestine.
 Bitters also enhance peristalsis and lubricate the intestine, restoring the appetite and decreasing chronic indigestion.

 Thus, the taste of bitters can be used to strengthen the most fundamental aspect of our health—the ability to extract the nutrients from our foods and nourish our bodies.
-Taken over time, they will lessen symptoms of poor digestive function such as gas and bloating, constipation, loose stools and food allergies.
+Taken over time, they will lessen symptoms of poor digestive function, such as gas and bloating, constipation, loose stools and food allergies.
 Bitters enhance vitamin and mineral absorption, promote balanced blood sugar levels protect the liver and strengthen eliminatory function: healing inflammatory damage to the gut wall, and reducing the incidence of allergic disorders.
 In short, the daily use of bitters can address some of the most rampant and heavily medicated health conditions of our time.

 Our Liver Cleanse Digestive Delight is tailored for a Rebalancing action for the digestive system.

 This is a warming blend of digestive herbs, which means it will promote good digestion and reduce bloating.
-The bitter herbs will help to reset a digestive system that has entered into an uncomfortable, sluggish cycle.
-Sluggishness and bloating or food being passed too quickly can lead to inadequate absorption of minerals and vitamins from food: this means that minerals are poorly absorbed into the bloodstream no matter how healthy your diet!
-This remedy will promote healing of the membranes through which the minerals are absorbed, however, finding the best diet to suit your needs and constitution is important.
+The bitter herbs will help to reset a digestive system that has entered into an uncomfortable, sluggish cycle and helps for a healthy gut.
+Sluggishness and bloating or food being passed too quickly can lead to inadequate absorption of minerals and vitamins from food: this means that minerals are poorly absorbed into the bloodstream, no matter how healthy your diet!
+This remedy will promote healing of the membranes through which the minerals are absorbed.
+However, finding the best diet to suit your needs and constitution is important.
 It may be necessary to cut out some foods temporarily and add in where minerals are lacking while healing occurs in the digestive system.
-Please get in touch for more advice.
-The digestive system is inextricably linked with the nervous system so we’ve got this covered in here too.
-Rosemary is a lovely anti-anxiety herb and protects the liver.
-This remedy shouldn’t be taken for more than 6 weeks without a break.